szmpns/HackTheBox-Writeups/Starting Point/Tier 2/Unified/README.md

 ### Burpsuite

 The article's `Exploitation` section explains that you need to insert your `payload` into the `remember` parameter.
-Since the `POST` data is sent as a `JSON` object and the `payload` includes brackets `{}`, you must wrap the payload in quotes to ensure it is treated as a string rather than another `JSON` object.
+Since the `POST` data is sent as a `JSON` object and the `payload` includes brackets `{}`, we must wrap the payload in quotes to ensure it is treated as a string rather than another `JSON` object.

 Let's intercept the `login request`: